pimminderman/banana-images/README.md

 # banana-images
-Repository of personal best nanon banana images
+Repository of personal best images & videos, generated with several AI software.

-A list of the best imagery that I made with AI.
+Tools used so far:
+- Nano Banana

 ________________________________________________________________________________________________________________________________________________________________________